Working with Your Care Team

 What kind of anesthesia will I have?

-You, your surgeon and your anesthesiologist will all participate in choosing the best anesthetic for your situation.
+You, your surgeon and your anesthesia provider will all participate in choosing the best anesthetic for your situation.

 • General Anesthesia – a state of total unconsciousness resulting from anesthetic drugs